 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-The I-130, also known as Petition for Alien Relative, is the form that you need to submit to the USCIS to petition for a family-based Green Card.
+The I-130 Form, also known as Petition for Alien Relative, is the form that you need to submit to the USCIS to petition for a family-based Green Card.
 It is used to establish a relationship between a U.S. lawful permanent resident and his or her alien relatives.

-If you wish to sponsor for more than one family member, you must submit a separate I-130 form for each of them.
-It is also worth mentioning that if you are applying for K visas or Family Preference tiers, you cannot use the I-130 Petition.
-To bring your foreign partner to the U.S. you should submit a K3 visa application form for spouses or a K1 visa form for fiancé(e)s.
+If you wish to sponsor more than one family member, you must submit a separate Form I-130 form for each of them.
+It is also worth mentioning that if you are applying for K visas or Family Preference tiers, you cannot use Form I-130.

-Upon approval of the I-130 Form, your relatives will be summoned for an interview at their local U.S. consulate.
+Upon approval of the I-130 Form, your relatives will be summoned for an interview at their local U.S. consulate or embassy.

 The immigration department may issue an RFE (Request for Evidence) before approving your petition.
 You can follow the status of your application online on the USCIS website.